-I’ll share color scheme ideas below but look in your own closets to see what colors most of the family owns!
+I’ll share color pallete ideas below but look in your own closets to see what colors most of the family owns!
 Chances are you can get the bulk of your outfits from clothes you already own!

 2. Stick to Your Own Personal Style